dabana/VuePress-KCJsummercamp/docs/day2.md

 1) One Explorer is sent on the sea (blanket) with his MicroBit to find the Fish.
 2) The Fisherman is standing outside the sea (blanket) with the fishing rod.
-3) Other hold the blanket firmly to the ground
+3) Heavy items hold the blanket firmly to the ground (rocks, chairs, etc.)
 4) The goal is for the Fisherman to catch the fish with the help of the explorer
-5) A sound is generated when a fish is catch.
-There is a sound for the sharks and a sound for real fish.
-If the sound for the shark is heard, everybody has to run for safety.
-6) At first the fish are outside, after the fish are underneath and they pull the fish out
+5) The sound has a higher pitch and a higher repetition rate as the explorer gets closer to the fish (magnet)
-7) Give precise instructions to find the fish over the surface.
+6) The explorer gives precise instructions to the fisherman to catch the fish.

 ```diff
 Feed back of tests with KCJ team (19-06-2018):
 + Positive feedback of the activity
 + Introduce to give directions to locate fish as a follow up of the first exercice
 ```
+## 4. Changes to the plan

+Even though the fish finder code looks simple (only 4 lines of code) it is difficult to grasp for a beginner.
+The key to understanding how this code works is to first understand how music works with the Micro:bit.
+Instead of trying to create this code with the kids, we first make a simple musical instrument with Makecode to change the pitch of the sound.

+*** PLEASE ADD THE DEMO CODE FOR THE INTRODUCTION TO MUSIC (SIMPLE INSTRUMENT microbit-music-democode.hex in ./Makecode/Final/day2)***

 ## 4. Conclusions